-Luray is teaming up with Home Educators of Virginia and offering special rates for homeschool families all week.
+During the week of March 12 – March 18, 2018, Luray Caverns is teaming up with Home Educators of Virginia and offering special rates for homeschool families all week.
 Take education underground as your kids explore and learn about the geology, chemistry and history behind the wonder of Luray Caverns.
 Students and families from every state are invited to attend and take advantage of this special offer.
 Reservations are required, so please call 888-443-6551 or 540-743-6551 and choose option 4.
-You’ll become teacher of the year!
+Your children will thank you!

 May is a beautiful month in Virginia; warming weather and blooming flowers bring the long-awaited opportunity for fun in the fresh air.
-The Annual Festival of Spring falls on the Saturday right before Mother’s Day, and offers the perfect atmosphere for quality family time.
+The Annual Festival of Spring offers the perfect atmosphere for quality family time.
 Come to the charming town of Luray and take part as our historic Main Street comes alive with fine crafts, food, drink and entertainment.
 Take advantage of the spring air while tasting Virginia wines to a soundtrack of live, local bands.
 As for the kids, their faces will be painted with colors and brightened with smiles as they delight in bounce houses and train exhibits.
-We invite you to spend a fun-filled family day in downtown Luray, or enjoy a whole weekend of exploring the sights and attractions of the Shenandoah Valley.
-For more information visit www.townofluray.com.
+We invite you to spend a fun-filled family day in downtown Luray or enjoy a whole weekend of exploring the sights and attractions of the Shenandoah Valley.
+This year’s event takes place from noon to 6pm.
+For more information, visit www.townofluray.com.

 There is no better place to celebrate the independence of America than one of the most historic areas in the country.
-Deck the kids in red, white and blue and follow the festive fire engine through the streets of Luray in our annual Independence Day Parade, beginning at 10 a.m. at Inn Lawn Park.
-Bring a traditional family picnic, or try out one of our downtown diners for a tasty American meal.
-The Daughters of the American Revolution will help you stay cool with complimentary refreshments.
+Deck the kids in red, white and blue and follow the festive fire engine through the streets of Luray in our annual Independence Day Parade, beginning at 10am at Inn Lawn Park.
+Bring a traditional family picnic or try out one of our downtown diners for a tasty American meal.
 When the sun starts to set, head over to the banks of the Hawksbill Creek to watch the sky light up for the classic main event: Fireworks!
-Continue the patriotic celebration and enjoy the summer night with live music at Performing Arts of Luray’s outdoor patio, featuring the Traveling Hillbillies Band.
+Continue the patriotic celebration and enjoy the summer night with live music at Performing Arts of Luray’s outdoor patio.
+For more information, visit www.townofluray.com.

 Join us as Page Valley hosts the Senior Championship road race for both VACA and MABRA.
 The best of the best in the region compete in this classic road race every year along a scenic route through Luray and Page County.
 The race includes an eleven-mile loop with two major climbs, a 1.5-mile climb starting gently and then ramping up, and 3/4 mile climb to the finish line, which is 8.3 miles from the start.
 The excitement of this championship race serves yet another reason to come check out the beauty and charm of Page Valley, situated aesthetically between Massanutten and the Blue Ridge Mountains.
 Enjoy the race and the summer day, then cool off in the shade of the world-renowned Luray Caverns.